joey-carlson/sis-engine/docs/USER_GUIDE.md

 - "Loot because reward table" vs. "This resource comes with strings"
 - "Boss fight at session 5" vs. "Everything has been building to this"

-SPAR tracks pressure so you don't have to.
+SiS tracks pressure so you don't have to.
 It remembers consequences so the world feels alive.
 It generates complications that answer "Why now?" instead of "Why not?"

 **That's the tool's purpose: Make emergence legible for humans running campaigns.**

 ---

 **Guide Version:** v0.1
-**SPAR Tool Engine:** v1.0
+**SiS Tool Engine:** v1.0
 **For Support:** See docs/KEY_DOCS.md or GitHub issues